 But it’s true!
-According to the Ayurvedic diet, grass fed ghee, or clarified butter is one of the most preferred edible fats for people with cardiac disease other than olive oil or coconut oil.
+According to the Ayurvedic diet, grass-fed ghee, or clarified butter is one of the most preferred edible fats for people with cardiac disease other than olive oil or coconut oil.
 Ghee in the diet is good for pregnant ladies, and it is good for kids too.
-People following the ketogenic diet prefer clarified butter over regular butter in cooking because it is good for weight loss without hampering the balance of body.
+People following the ketogenic diet prefer clarified butter over regular butter in cooking because it is good for weight loss without hampering the balance of the body.

 But why it is so if this dairy staple is full of fat and fat is not good for heart health?

 There seems to be a clear twist!
 Moreover, dieticians and nutritionists nowadays are recommending an unsalted butter ghee diet in moderation claiming that this anhydrous healthy fat helps in maintaining heart health.
 Let’s find why and how ghee acts as heart-friendly!

 Ghee contains heart-friendly vitamins and omega fatty acids.
 Therefore moderate consumption of ghee is not unhealthy.
 But you need to know ghee from a close view.